Forest City Digital

 9) Item is either restocked (as new), warehoused separately (as an open box), or disposed of (liquidated or donated)

-Depending on how your vendors handle returns, the strategy that you will take as a retailer will change.
+Depending on how your vendors handle returns, the strategy you undertake as a retailer will change.
 Let’s dive into the two most common return scenarios:

 If your vendors accept returns, we suggest asking them the following questions: